xMattC/mt5-strategy-factory/README.md

 ## Roadmap

-- ✅ Trend-following pipeline complete
+- Trend-following pipeline complete
-- 🔜 Breakout and mean-reversion pipelines
+- Breakout, mean-reversion and scalping pipelines
-- 🔜 Indicator crossover detection
+- Walk-forward testing framework
-- 🔜 Parallelisation and distributed testing
+- Monte Carlo testing for backtest results
-- 🔜 Integrated visual reporting dashboard
+- Integrated visual reporting dashboard

 ### Contributing
 Welcome contributions of all kinds — from new pipeline architectures and indicator modules to enhancements in the YAML